-Strategy 4.3.1: Continue to Maintain the prohibition on ground-floor residential development on the ground floor facing Maple Avenue and the designated the portion of Church Street within the overlay district, while periodically reevaluating this policy to ensure alignment with housing demand, market trends, and the Town's economic development goals.
-(See also Land Use strategies 3.1.1 and 2.2.2)
+Strategy 4.3.1: Continue to prohibit residential development on the ground floor facing Maple Avenue and the portion of Church Street within the overlay district.

-Strategy 4.3.2: Develop a Small Area Plan for the Mill and Dominion area using market feasibility studies, land use assessments, and stakeholder input to identify to establish the highest and best the most appropriate commercial and light industrial uses for long-term economic success. the area.
-(See also Land Use strategies 4.1.1 and 4.3.1)
+Strategy 4.3.2: Develop a Small Area Plan for the Mill and Dominion area to establish the highest and best commercial and light industrial uses for the area.
 Strategy 4.3.3: Develop land use policies for properties that face the W&OD trail, with a focus on trail-oriented uses such as cafes, recreation services, or trail-focused retail.